BiCMat Team

 LinkedIn

-Dr. Ran Bi is the lab manager and senior researcher in the BiCMat group.
-She received her Ph.D. degree from the Royal Institute of Technology (KTH) in Sweden, where she worked on the biodegradation of lignocellulose materials.
-After moving to Canada, she started at UBC as a post-doctoral researcher in Wood Science, Forestry, focusing on enzymatic and chemical pre-treatment of mechanical pulps to repurpose the traditional thermal-mechanical mill for the production of high value-added bio-based nanomaterials.
-She currently oversees lab management, including equipment and daily operations.
-Additionally, she collaborates closely with other researchers in the group to facilitate communication between different subgroups.
-Her own research focuses on bioconversion, biofabrication, and valorization.
+Dr. Ran Bi is the BiCMat’s research manager.
+She received her Ph.D. degree from the Royal Institute of Technology (KTH, Sweden), where she worked on the biodegradation of lignocellulose materials.
+She became a post-doctoral researcher in UBC’s Wood Science focusing on enzymatic and chemical pre-treatment of mechanical fibers to repurpose them as high value-added bio-based nanomaterials.
+She collaborates closely with researchers in the group and facilitates interactions between different subgroups.
+Her research focuses on bioconversion, biofabrication, and valorization.

-Xuetong Shi
+Dr. Xuetong Shi

 Functionalized wood, phase change composite materials.